gnu-octave/octave-gl-print/README.md

 octave-gl-print
 ===============

+Printing routine using OSMesa for offscreen rendering.
-Offscreen rendering print using OSMesa. gl2ps is used for vector formats EPS, PS, PDF, SVG, PGF and TEX.
+For printing to vector image formats EPS, PS, PDF, SVG, PGF and TEX gl2ps (http://www.geuz.org/gl2ps/) is used.

 ## Dependencies

-The minimum required version for OSMesa is 9.0.
+The minimum required version of OSMesa is 9.0.

-OSMesa < 9.0 shows a strage bug where the return values of
+OSMesa versions < 9.0 show a strange bug where the return values of
 ```
 glGetIntegerv (GL_DEPTH_BITS, &z);
 glGetIntegerv (GL_STENCIL_BITS, &s);
 glGetIntegerv (GL_ACCUM_RED_BITS, &a);
 ```
-return arbitrary values.
+contain arbitrary values and the rendered buffer is garbage.

 ### Install OSMesa via apt-get / aptitude
 tested with
 - Debian GNU/Linux 8.0 (jessie)
 - Ubuntu 14.04 (trusty)